Colchester Zoo is located in Essex, United Kingdom. It has been operating since 1963.

 Adventure Play Areas

-Colchester Zoo has its roots in the 2nd June 1963 opening of Stanway Hall Park Zoo.
+Colchester Zoo has its roots in the 2nd of June 1963 opening of Stanway Hall Park Zoo.

 Stanway Hall was incredibly successful throughout the 1960s with many of the animals being celebrities who appeared in movies and commercials.
 This meant many people flocked to see the stars.
 One of the main attraction was Rajah, a lion who appeared in some of the Tarzan films.